gamedevserj/UI-System-Unity/README.md

 ### Menu background controller
 A simple script that handles menu's background, look at MainMenu and PauseMenu controllers for example.

-ℹ️:
-1. Audio, video, and interface menus are setup to have a popup if some settings were not saved before quitting.
+ℹ️ Audio, video, and interface menus are setup to have a popup if some settings were not saved before quitting.
 Key rebinding menu saves binds when new key is assigned that's why it has empty Save and DiscardChanges methods.
 If you want to save changes only when pressing save button, you need to make some changes - look at audio/video settings for example how it can be done.
-2. For saving settings the repo uses Advanced INI parser asset from asset store.
+ℹ️ For saving settings the repo uses Advanced INI parser asset from asset store.
 You can replace it with any other method of your choosing.

 #### Rebinding menu example